 can be used on color terminals to override the default colors.
 By default, the colors used are those specified in Operator Preference Maintenance for Display (F2).
 If different colors are preferred, then

-The chart below lists several COLORS$ values that
+The chart below lists several

 |